gabrielsoltz/metahub/README.md

 ## Customize HTML, CSV or XLSX outputs

 You can customize which Context columns to unroll using the options `--output-tags-columns` and `--output-config-columns` as a list of columns.
-If the MetaChecks or MetaTags you specified as columns don't exist for the affected resource, they will be empty.
+If the columns you specified as columns don't exist for the affected resource, they will be empty.
 There is a configuration file under `lib/config/confugration.py` where you can define the default columns for each output mode.

 For example, you can generate an HTML output with MetaTags and add "Owner" and "Environment" as columns to your report using the: